Run for Money: The Great Mission

-Run for Money: The Great Mission (逃走中 グレートミッション, Tōsōchū: Great Mission) is a Japanese anime television series based on the game show Run for Money created by Fuji Television.
+Run for Money: The Great Mission (逃走中 グレートミッション, Tōsōchū: Gurēto Misshon) is a Japanese anime television series based on the game show Run for Money created by Fuji Television.
 Produced by Toei Animation, the series serves as the second television series in the Run for Money franchise and the first to be animated and premiered on Fuji TV and other stations on April 2, 2023 and ended on March 30, 2025.

+Plot

+In a futuristic timeline, where humanity migrated to the Moon due to Earth's climate change.
+Even among the lunar colonies, only one thing remains popular to the citizens, a game show called "Run for Money", an entertainment survival game in which "fugitives" are released into a limited area and must escape the pursuing android "hunters" until the time limit counts down to zero, the last one(s) standing can win a large prize.
+Some dream of getting rich, while others challenge themselves to test their strength.